 By Sen. Jeff Holy

-Sen. Jeff Holy, R-Cheney, is an attorney and retired Spokane police officer.
-He represents the 6th Legislative District.
+Sen. Jeff Holy, R-Cheney, represents Washington state’s 6th Legislative District.
+He is an attorney and retired Spokane police officer.

 Local journalism is essential.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.

 Subscribe to the Coronavirus newsletter

 Get the day’s latest Coronavirus news delivered to your inbox by subscribing to our newsletter.